taylorinalaska/TeensyPoly6-T4.1/README.md

 I tried to document this as best I could on my schematic, but good lord is it ugly.

+**Front panel schematic has number indicators for potentiometer locations, see photos folder, "synthlabeled.jpg"**

+I haven't confirmed these yet, but they aren't labeled well in the schematic and I used this layout as a reference.

 **Below is original text from forked readme